 Wrapping up

 Azure AI Speech supports multiple auth methods and network configurations, but the combination isn’t always evident from the docs.
-This helper function handles the common scenarios in one place rather than scattered across your codebase.
+These helper functions handle the common scenarios in one place rather than scattered across your codebase:

 If you’re working with Speech across different environments or auth setups, hopefully this saves you some troubleshooting time.